Building the first digital life form. Open source.

-All the code, data and models produced as part of the OpenWorm project is open-source under the MIT licence.
+All the code, data and models produced as part of the OpenWorm project are open-source under the MIT licence.

-All the code produced as part of the OpenWorm project is hosted on GitHub under the MIT licence.
+All the code produced as part of the OpenWorm project is on GitHub under MIT licence.
 Different sub-projects are hosted in different repositories.

 The tasks we are currently working on are tracked on GitHub under different Milestones.

 Our core team meets every two weeks in public Google Hangouts streamed via YouTube.
 You are welcome to join us!